ShrutiDiwan1403/LGBTQ_1/README.md

 **Description and Insight**: The data set retains information on marriage equality, joint adoption, second-parent adoption, and more through its features.
 The features are utilized for computing the legal index of LGBTQ equality.

+Albania, Italy, Spain, and the United Kingdom are some of the countries that allow blood donations to LGBTQ+ individuals.
+The dataset also includes information on countries where joint adoption and equal marriage are legal.
+Western and Northern European countries have implemented these laws.

+Joint Adoption and second-parent adoption are different.
+In both the process, both parents have equal legal parental rights.
+In joint adoption, both LGBT parents have equal participation in the process.
+In a second-parent adoption, parental rights are passed from one parent to another, splitting the rights equally.

 The map is not a choropleth map but a type of filled choropleth map, as it doesn't use thematic colour to display quantitative information (enumeration units).

 **Programming Language**:  --